stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/alphafold.md

     | GPU_SKU:P40 <br> GPU_SKU:TITAN_Xp | GPU_CC:6.1 |
     | GPU_SKU:P100_PCIE | GPU_CC:6.0 |

-4. Running on GPUs with CUDA Compute Capability 7.x or lower
+3. Running on GPUs with CUDA Compute Capability 7.x or lower

-   Successful inference runs on GPU's with CUDA capability 7.x or lower are limited by sequence length and GPU memory.
+   Successful inference runs on GPUs with CUDA capability 7.x or lower are limited by sequence length and GPU memory.
 If you do wish to run an inference job on an older GPU, the apptainer container contains logic to test for the compute capability of the available GPU and set the appropriate environmental variables before running AlphaFold 3.
 A successful run, however, is not guaranteed.
 To specify a particular GPU use the SLURM `--constraint` option mentioned above.

-5. Notes on Apptainer containers
+4. Notes on Apptainer containers

    On Sherlock, the preferred method for running AlphaFold 3 is from an Apptainer container.
 The Apptainer definition file (`af3.def`) SRC provides is modified